NxPKG/khulnasoft-docs/content/kv/learning/kv-namespaces.md

 # KV namespaces

-A KV namespace is a key-value database replicated to Cloudflare’s global network.
+A KV namespace is a key-value database replicated to Khulnasoft’s global network.

-Bind your KV namespaces through Wrangler or via the Cloudflare dashboard.
+Bind your KV namespaces through Wrangler or via the Khulnasoft dashboard.

 {{<Aside type="note">}}